Detroit Pistons: 2024–present: Historic turnaround

 On May 31, 2024, the Pistons hired Trajan Langdon as President of Basketball Operations.
 The following day, the Pistons announced that Troy Weaver had stepped down as general manager.
 On June 19, 2024, Monty Williams was fired as head coach.
 On July 3, 2024, the Pistons hired J. B. Bickerstaff as head coach.

 On January 1, 2025, following a win over the Orlando Magic, the Pistons surpassed the previous season's win total.
 On March 28, the Pistons secured their first winning season since 2016.
 They also became the second team in NBA history to triple their win total from the previous season, joining the 2012–13 Charlotte Bobcats, and the first to do so from the previous full season.
 On April 4, the Pistons clinched a playoff spot for the first time since 2019 with a 117–105 win over the Toronto Raptors.
 The Pistons finished the 2024–25 season at 44–38, their best record since 2016.
 On April 21, the Pistons snapped their NBA-record, 15-game postseason losing streak by beating the New York Knicks 100–94 in Game 2 of their first-round playoff series.
 The Pistons were ultimately defeated by the Knicks in six games.

+During the 2025–26 season, the Pistons tied a franchise record by winning 13 consecutive games.
+On March 19, 2026, the Pistons secured their first 50-win season since 2007–08.
+The next day, the Pistons clinched a playoff berth for the second consecutive season.
+On March 31, the Pistons won the Central Division title for the first time since 2008.
+On April 4, the Pistons clinched the No. 1 seed in the Eastern Conference for the first time since 2007.
+The Pistons finished the regular season with the third-best record in franchise history at 60–22, their first 60-win season since 2005–06.
+They became the first team in NBA history to win 60 games after losing 60 games two seasons prior.

+On April 22, the Pistons snapped their NBA-record, 11-game home postseason losing streak by beating the Orlando Magic 98–83 in Game 2 of their first-round playoff series.
+The Pistons overcame a 3–1 deficit to eliminate the Magic, becoming the 15th team in NBA history to accomplish the feat.
+They also won their first playoff series since 2008.
+The Pistons were defeated by the Cleveland Cavaliers in seven games in the Eastern Conference semifinals.